dataunitylab/jsonoid-discovery/README.md

 It is therefore recommended to validate the JSON before providing to JSONoid if handling invalid input is required.
 The generated schema will be printed [JSON Schema](https://json-schema.org/) as output.
 Note that depending on the configuration, JSONoid will add additional properties which are not part of the JSON Schema standard.
-The format is described in the [JSON Schema Profile](https://github.com/dataunitylab/json-schema-profile) draft and is subject to change..
+The format is described in the [JSON Schema Profile](https://github.com/dataunitylab/json-schema-profile) draft and is subject to change.

 ## Running :running: